 We do accept “transfer tooling.”
 Upon receipt of your tooling, we will perform a detailed inspection to report on the condition.
 We will dimensionally compare your tooling to your prints to see if there are any discrepancies.
-Repairs and modifications will be quoted as a result of this inspection to ensure the best possible match of the pattern to provide what the print details.
+Repairs and modifications will be quoted as a result of this inspection to ensure the best possible match of the pattern to provide the print details.
 We will also include pricing for gating and rigging to adapt your tooling to our casting process.

-We also offer full pattern shop services, providing new tooling from wood or urethane for multiple use quantities or styrofoam for one-time use applications.
+We also offer full-pattern shop services, providing new tooling from wood or urethane for multiple-use quantities or styrofoam for one-time use applications.

 Raw material costs can often be volatile and change in unpredictable ways.
 We use a surcharge to account for these changes allowing us to maintain a constant base price.
 The C.A.
-Lawton Co. surcharge is calculated based upon actual invoice amounts paid to our vendors during a one-month period.
+Lawton Co. surcharge is calculated based on actual invoice amounts paid to our vendors during a one-month period.
 We apply the amounts paid to our formulations to determine the surcharge for each specific grade produced.
 We break that down into a price per pound to apply to each individual part.

 We offer a training course to educate attendees in many aspects of the foundry process.
-This highly-regarded course, IRON 101, combines classroom instruction with in-house tours of the pattern shop, foundry floor and machine shop.
+This highly-regarded course, Iron 101, combines classroom instruction with in-house tours of the pattern shop, foundry floor, and machine shop.
 This one-day course is held quarterly at our De Pere, WI facility.